Skip to main content

 For meat in sweet-savory broth, try crisp honjozo.

-The sauce’s sweetness and honjozo’s finish pair well.
-Warmed sake satisfies even more.
+The sauce’s sweetness and honjozo’s finish pair well, and it catches the mellowness of the beaten-egg dip.
+Warmed gently, it satisfies even more.

 Pork